vbousquet/vpx_lightmapper/README.md

 - generate a cup mesh, opened on the top side, corresponding to the VPX light shape, with a core reflective material,
 - adjust the playfield material to be partly translucent for the inserts, using an automatically generated translucency map.

-Another (better) way of baking inserts is to make them fully transparent in the playfield texture, then place in the 'Default' bake group a little, black shaded, cup corresponding to their shape to give them some depth.
-Then the detailled model of the the insert is placed in the overlay collection (ith a plastic shader), and a light or an emitter mesh is placed at the bottom of the cup.
-This will give depth to the inserts and bake it according to each lighting situation.
+A better way of baking inserts is:
+- Cut hole in the playfield texture (transparent areas),
+- Place in the 'Bake Target' collection a little, black shaded, cup corresponding to their shape to give them some depth.
+- Place the detailled model of the the insert in the bake collection (with a plastic shader) specifying its 'Bake To' parameter to the little cup previously created.
+- For the lighting, an emitter mesh is placed inside the model, as well as a spot light slightly above the playfield, all of them grouped together in a light collection to be baked together.
+- Place a glass for the pinball cabinet which should be transparent for camera rays, and classic glass otherwise.
+This will allow inserts with detailled lighting (thanks to the emitter mesh and its nice texture), wich lights its surrounding (thanks to the spot light), and also has large indirect lighting influence (thanks to the pincab glass), with somme fake depth (thanks to the little insert cup), and with limited performance impact (in the end, only the little cup is exported and rendered by VPX).

 ### Transparent objects (plastic ramps, bumper caps,...) and alpha blending